-Nepal is well-known for flaunting a chain of the planet’s largest mountains called the Himalayas.
+Nepal is well-known for flaunting a chain of the planet’s largest mountains, the Himalayas.

 At the feet of the iconic mountain, however, lays grass hills, plains and – the less-marketed – impoverished villages that are vulnerable to human trafficking and sexual exploitation.

-In fact, Destiny Rescue recently rescued a Nepali woman who had been forced to dance in bars for five years after being trafficked into a nearby country.
+In fact, Child Rescue recently rescued a Nepali woman who had been forced to dance in bars for five years after being trafficked into a nearby country.

 Worse, she is a mere blip on the radar compared to a flood of women in the country being trafficked each year.
 In 2016, about 170,000 Nepali people were trafficked, according to Australian-based global anti-trafficking organisation Walk Free Foundation.